SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 String logonName = token.getClaimAsString(TokenClaims.USER_NAME);
 ```

-> Note, that no `XSUserInfoException` is raised, in case the accessToken does not contain the requested claim.
+> Note, that no `XSUserInfoException` is raised, in case the token does not contain the requested claim.

 ## Fetch infos from Token - Part 2
 When you're done with the first part and need further information from the token you can use `XSUserInfoAdapter` in order to access the  deprecated methods.